 Students must possess an overall 2.5 grade point average (GPA) in order to apply to the Family Life Major in the Liberal Arts Program at Concordia University, Ann Arbor.
 Once admitted to the Family Life Major, students must maintain an overall 2.5 GPA to remain in good standing.
 In order for a course in the Family Life Core curriculum to count towards completion of the Family Life Major, a grade of 2.0 or above must be earned.
 Should a Family Life Major student earn below a 2.0 GPA in a core course, the course must be repeated and a grade of 2.0 or above earned for it to count toward completion of the major.
+Should a Family Life Major and or a course in the Family Life Major student earn below a 2.0 GPA in a core course, the course must be repeated and a grade of 2.0 or above earned for it to count toward completion of the major.
 Should a Family Life Major student fall below an overall GPA of 2.5, the student will be placed on academic probation within the Family Life Major until the GPA is again at or above the 2.5 required to be in good standing.
 Academic probation puts continuation in the Family Life Major in jeopardy, as the student will not be able to complete the major unless the 2.5 GPA is reinstated.
 Students on academic probation within the major will not be placed in fieldwork (FAM390A/B, FAM490A/B/C) or be mentored in a Family Life senior project (FAM483).